aaronpriven/MooseX-Role-Flyweight/README.md

 # DESCRIPTION

-"A million tiny objects can weigh a ton."
+_A million tiny objects can weigh a ton._

 Instead of creating a multitude of identical copies of objects, a flyweight is a memoized instance that may be reused in multiple contexts simultaneously to minimize memory usage.
 And due to the cost of constructing objects the reuse of flyweights has the potential to speed up your code.

 MooseX::Role::Flyweight is a Moose role that enables your Moose class to automatically manage a cache of reusable instances.
 In other words, the class